 Cadastral Survey dataset processing is fully available.

-Limited services remain available from Archives NZ.
+Limited services are available from Archives NZ.
 Deeds Indexes are available online via Archives Archway platform.

 Access to manual records

-Access is available to LINZ documents stored on and off site although response times will vary as we transition staff back to the office.
+Access is available to LINZ documents stored on and off site.

 Lapsing of caveats

 We will endeavour to serve notices under s143(2) LTA 2017 within usual processing timeframes.

 Notices to Mariners

 The New Zealand Hydrographic Authority is prioritising safety critical maritime information throughout the COVID-19 Restricted Alert periods.
-We are working hard to make sure safety critical information is provided through the normal channels including Radio Warnings, NAVAREA XIV Broadcasts and NtMs.
+Safety critical information is provided through the normal channels including Radio Warnings, NAVAREA XIV Broadcasts and NtMs.

 If you have any questions please direct them to email@example.com

-LINZ camping areas are now open to allow people to enjoy these areas as rest stops, for recreation purposes, or camping.
+LINZ camping areas remain open to allow people to enjoy these areas as rest stops, for recreation purposes, or camping.

 Toilet facilities at our sites are also open and being cleaned daily.

-Please follow the Government’s COVID-19 Alert Level guidelines, including practicing social distancing if visiting our camping areas and stay home if you are feeling unwell.
+Please follow the Government’s COVID-19 Alert Level guidelines, including practicing social distancing if visiting our camping areas and staying home if you are feeling unwell.

 Our boat ramps are also open for use.

-Lessees with questions, please contact your portfolio manager.
+Lessees with any questions, please contact your portfolio manager.

 Landbank and LINZ properties (Demolition & hazard management related)

-Contractors operating on Crown-owned red zone and Central Business District land in Christchurch are resuming work during COVID-19 Alert Level 2 where projects are able to proceed, and the contractor has demonstrated they can strictly adhere to the Government’s Alert Level 2 guidelines and can practice social distancing.
-This includes maintenance contractors for the residential red zones.
+Contractors operating on Crown-owned Port Hills red zone and Central Business District land in Christchurch will continue work during COVID-19 Alert Level 2 where projects are able to proceed, and the contractor has demonstrated they can strictly adhere to the Government’s Alert Level 2 guidelines and can practice social distancing.
+This includes maintenance contractors for the Port Hills residential red zones.
 Any enquiries about flat land residential red zone land should be directed to Christchurch City Council.

 We are continuing to implement the September 2019 Global Settlement Agreement, including reconfiguring red zone land to hand over to Christchurch City Council.
 As part of this work, physical, on-the-ground surveying is able to take place during COVID-19 Level 2, in line with Government guidelines.